 I remember one Sunday, our Pastor taught on the Tabernacle.
 I usually have a very difficult time with recollection, but this message carried a special meaning that felt like it was just for me.
 The building process of the Tabernacle with the design specifications and the obedience it required to set it up perfectly was a visual that I could recall.
 But, what really piqued my interest was what the Pastor said about the oil that was used for the lamps within the tabernacle.

-I couldn’t help but to think that day about all of the grinding and pressing that had occurred in my life up until that moment.
+I couldn’t help but to think about all of the grinding and pressing that had occurred in my life up until that moment.

 All of that pressing and grinding to produce the oil of my life has been worked out in all of those “failures”.
 Was it “Easy-Peasy-Olive-Squeezy?
 Nope, but those seasons in my life created the oil that helps the light of Christ continue to burn bright.
 Preparing the oil for the tabernacle is similar to God preparing your life for service.
 You put in the hard work which may be painful, daunting, humbling or even embarrassing at times - and God will prove that it wasn’t wasted.

 Yes, it’s sometimes embarrassing.
 I just want to shy away from people that I knew during those times of “failure” because I feel they may ask questions like, “Hey, are you still selling such and such”, or “how is your non-profit going?”.
 I know the majority of people ask because they are curious or want to be encouraging.
-But, there are some who I believe down deep are thinking, “she’s always starting and stopping things, why can’t she ever be settled?”
+But, there are some who, deep down may be thinking, “she’s always starting and stopping things, why can’t she ever be settled?”

 I have a feeling that I will never actually be settled, because the earth is not my home.
 I am always looking at how to serve more efficiently or devise a plan to change things up a bit.
-I’m confident enough in myself now to know that if God breaks my heart for what breaks His, then I will probably be doing a bunch of different things in my life and I am soooo ok with that.
+With a sign of relief, I can honestly say that now, I'm confident enough in myself to know that if God breaks my heart for what breaks His, then I will probably be doing a bunch of different things in my life to fill the need and I am soooo ok with that.
 It may look a little chaotic to some, but I’ve given the authority of my life over to God, so take it up with him if I look a little goofy.

 In Psalm 23 verse 5, it mentions God preparing a table for us in the presence of our enemies.
 This indicates that you will have enemies and that God understands this.
 Those enemies can come in many forms.
 Things that you want to accomplish that may become idols, relationships, hopes, dreams and even opportunities can go sideways in a heartbeat.
 He wants you to be his guest, welcomed and sitting down while feasting and resting.

-This verse also points out that God will anoint your head with oil, which, in biblical times, was not only a sign of hospitality, but oil was a protectant (especially for the head of a sheep, and we are the sheep that need protection from enemies) and it makes sense to accept the protection of God during times of questioning the supposed talents or any seasons of equipping that He has given.
+This verse also points out that God will anoint your head with oil, which, in biblical times, was not only a sign of hospitality, but oil was a protectant (especially for the head of a sheep, and we are the sheep that need protection from enemies) and it makes sense to accept the protection of God during trying times in your life, times of questioning your talents or seasons of equipping that He has given to you.
 By God, you are covered from shame, guilt, harm and failure.
 He wants you to feel at home, even in the trial and error parts of your life and he promises to protect you.
 Easy-Peasy-Olive-Squeezy...

 If your heart is in the right place and you have a desire to be a vessel in growing God’s kingdom and caring for His children, then all of your learning experiences, although pressing, will produce the oil that God uses to keep the lights of earth burning.
 You are a light on earth.